 Filing after a deadline may lead to late filing penalties of $10 for each day the statement is late.
-Except where noted, statements must be hand delivered or post marked as first class mail, by the due date.
+Except where noted, statements must be filed online, by the due date.

-The Secretary of State (SOS) provides a comprehensive list of When and Where to File Campaign Financial Disclosure Statements.
+The Secretary of State (SOS) provides a comprehensive list for candidates of Where to File Campaign Financial Disclosure Statements.